 - Esri Maps for Service: application that brings mapping capabilities to the Microsoft Excel and PowerPoint.

 The assessment is based on your completed assignments.
 They must be submitted in written format (.PDF) within the required time period.
 The web applications developed during these assignments have to be published in the ArcGIS Online platform and shared with the “ArcGIS for Server Module Assignments” Group.
 Therefore, the other students can get insight about the work of their fellows and can give feedback on the published applications.
 Besides the assignments, the module offers different exercises that aim at giving the students praxis into the ArcGIS Server and ArcGIS Online platform technologies.
 The exercises are not mandatory and thus, they are not included in the module assessment.
 However, they might ease the fulfilment of the tasks defined in the assignments.

-If the assignment(s) is/ are handed after the announced deadline, the instructor is not obligated to grade it/them.
+If the assignment(s) is/ are handed after the announced deadline, the lecturer is not obligated to grade it/them.
 It will be listed as such on your transcript.

 The first lesson will cover the technologies behind the Web GIS paradigm.
 The students will get familiar with the Web GIS architecture, the key functionalities of the geospatial web services and Spatial Data Infrastructure (SDI).